 Frank Pavone Timeline

 Since the laicization of Frank Pavone, I have wanted a timeline from some official or semi-official source.
 None has been forthcoming, but with the letter of bishop Zurek reported by the Pillar, a somewhat complete timeline can be constructed.
-This is probably still somewhat incomplete as I am almost certain there was more communication between Pavone and his bishop not listed, and multiple incidents are condensed, like his repeated use of language unbecoming of a priest.
+This is probably still somewhat incomplete as I am almost certain there was more communication between Pavone and his bishop not listed (update: in 2024, Pavone himself noted hundreds of letters & questions.), and multiple incidents are condensed, like his repeated use of language unbecoming of a priest.

 Right after the laicization was made public, I tweeted: